SiddyDevelops/CustomLottieDialogBox-Android/README.md

 ```
 ## Usage:
 In your ```activity.java``` follow the steps given below to add the custom Dialog:
-- Step 1.
-To add an animation from the library-builtin:
+- To add an animation from the library-builtin:

  	```
 	CustomLottieDialog customLottieDialog;
 	customLottieDialog = new CustomLottieDialog(context, "LO01");
 	customLottieDialog.show();
 	```
-- Step 2.
-To add your own custom <a href="https://lottiefiles.com/">Lottie</a> animation:
+- To add your own custom <a href="https://lottiefiles.com/">Lottie</a> animation:
 	First download Lottie JSON of your preferred animation and add the downloaded file to ``raw`` inside ``res``.

 ![LottiePreview](https://user-images.githubusercontent.com/72121163/135556267-52d16179-3c38-490c-9857-7d5bbbd61c3d.PNG)